rajanrajendrenit/Nodeprojects/README.md

 # Introduction
-TODO: Give a short introduction of this project.Objectives or the motivation behind this project is create simple rest api service using nodejs and Javascript.
+TODO: Give a short introduction of this project,objectives or the motivation behind this project is create simple rest api service using nodejs and Javascript.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: